 Meet the Team

-Jacqui Wallace (Chair)
+Jacqui Wallace (Co-chair)

 Jacqui moved to Knoydart in 1992, raised 3 children and has worked for Kilchoan Estate since around 1997.
 Jacqui's key role in the development of the Estate over the last 20 years, and its day-to-day management, means she brings many key skills to the steering group including time management, problem solving, public relations, using initiative, record keeping, finances and line management.
 Jacqui has also devoted a lot of her personal time to community endeavours, including being co-founder of the Knoydart Music Festival which ran between 2009-2013, and acting as a director for Knoydart Foundation for five years, three of those as Chair.

-Rhona Miller (Vice-chair)
+Rhona Miller (Co-chair)

 Semi retired and local resident of 33 years.
 Rhona set the bench mark back in 1999 with the community buy-out forming what is now the Knoydart Foundation.
 With all her efforts to the buy-out, local events and fund-raising she was nominated “woman of the year” for her achievements.